High Dimensional Low Rank plus Sparse Matrix Decomposition: Proposed decomposition algorithm with efficient sampling

 \subsubsection{Representation matrix learning}

-Suppose that the CS of $\bL$ was learned correctly, i.e., the span of the optimal point of (\ref{eq:columnspaceler}) is equal to the span of $\bU$.
-Thus, we use $\bU$ as a basis for the learned CS.
-Now we leverage the information embedded in $\bU$ to select the informative rows.
+In this step, unlike Algorithm 1, the rows are not sampled randomly.
+Instead, we leverage the information embedded in $\bU$ to select the informative rows.
 Algorithm 2 is applied to $\bU^T$ to locate $m_2 \approx C r$ rows of $\bU$.
 Thus, we form the matrix $\bD_{s2}$ from the rows of $\bD$ corresponding to the selected rows of $\bU$.
-Thus, the representation matrix is learned as
+Then, the representation matrix is learned as the optimal point of (\ref{eq23}).

-where $\bU_{s2} \in \mathbb{R}^{m_2 \times r}$ is the matrix of the selected rows of $\bU$.
 Subsequently, the LR matrix can be obtained from the learned CS and the representation matrix.
+Since in Algorithm 3 it is assumed that the rows do not follow a clustering structure, the analysis of this step is similar to the analysis of the corresponding step in Algorithm 1.

+We can readily state the following theorem which supports the performance of Algorithm 3.
+In this theorem, it is assumed that the imaginary sampler is used to sample the columns of $\bD$.
+As mentioned earlier, the performance of the imaginary sampler is approximately equivalent to our column sampling procedure if $\hat{\bL}_w = \bL_w$, or $\hat{\bL}_w$ approximates $\bL_w$ well enough. \begin{theorem} Suppose $\bL$ follows Assumption 1, the support set of $\bS$ follows the Bernoulli model with parameter $\rho$, the rank of $\bL_w$ is equal to $r$, the imaginary sampler is applied to $\bL_w$ to locate the columns forming $\bD_{s1}$, and applied to $\hat{\bU}$ to locate the rows forming $\bD_{s2}$.
+If $m_2$ and $\rho$ satisfy (\ref{eq38}) with $\delta^{'} = \delta/n$,